tomsoderlund/ExportThings/README.md

 Somewhat based on "Export Things to text file (ver 1)" by John Wittig<br />
 and from reading the Things AppleScript Guide (rev 13).

+With contributions by Rob de Jonge - @robdejonge on Twitter

 Notes
 -----

 - Tested with Things 2.2.1 and OS X Mountain Lion.
-- New afplay command in the end is fixed to using the Glass sound.
-Change to suit your taste.
+- New afplay command when script completes running.
+- Enhanced configurability and added wrapper to allow script to run without activating the application.
+Script no longer activates Things unless configured to do so.
+Output can now go to both disk and screen by configuring toggleShowOutput.
+When the application is not running and not activated by the script, the script will attempt to read previous output from disk and print this to screen.

 To dos
 ------